 Another tricky thing they used to do is to have a “secret agreement” with owners of some backpacker motels or hostels (often with very poor standards) and trying to push their future employees this style: “Either you accommodate here, or you won’t get any work,” which means the condition of getting a job is to obey what they say to you, because obviously he’s (or she) got a profit from you.

-However you might not even recognize it, because they approach you always with friendly and trustworthy pose, trying to give you a sense that they want to help you.
+However, you might not even recognize it, because they approach you always with a friendly and trustworthy pose, trying to give you a sense that they want to help you.

 We personally have experience with this kind of blackmailing too.
 Seriously, she wanted to earn twice on us, not just for the mediation of work but also for accommodation.
 What kind of person is it, who is making living for using naive and often desperate tourists?
 No way!

 In fact, according to what we heard, many of the contractors might be criminals with dipping in more just like “robbing” people, but also drug dealing and other things.

 Since then, we have never work for a contractor and always found work on our own very easily.

 All you need is to do is sit in the car and drive personally around some orchards, farms, vineyards – whatever you want to do but consider seasonal opportunities (you can’t find work on the apple orchard during winter, but in summer you can do apple thinning and in autumn apple picking).